zoliny/weather-forecast/README.md

 - Automatic location detection
 - Beautiful and modern UI

-## Setup

-1. Clone this repository or download the files
-2. Sign up for a free API key at [OpenWeatherMap](https://openweathermap.org/api)
-3. Replace `YOUR_API_KEY` in `script.js` with your actual OpenWeatherMap API key
-4. Open `index.html` in your web browser

 ## Usage

 1. When you open the website, it will ask for permission to access your location